Visualizing Birth

 Imagery, Ritual and Birth: Ontology Between the Sacred and the Secular

 Every human being is born and has gone through a process of birth.
 Yet the topic of birth remains deeply underrepresented in the humanities, overshadowed by a scholarly focus on death.
-This book explores how imagery is used ritualistically in religious, secular, and nonreligious ways during birth, through analysis of a wide variety of art, iconography, poetry, and material culture.
+This book explores a philosophy of social ontology in how imagery is used ritualistically in religious, secular, and nonreligious ways during birth, through analysis of a wide variety of art, iconography, poetry, and material culture.

 Rowman & Littlefield (book)